 “Plastic Surgeon was already well used to working with the affordable housing sector, both in the latter stages of new-build projects – normally involving one of the national housebuilders – and also maintenance work.
 Generally on development sites the housing association or other RSL has its own Clerk of Works involved in checking properties in the period up to handover: and they set very high standards reflecting the landlord’s long term responsibility for its stock, as well as their commitment to tenant care.

-“Now, however, we are moving into working far more closely with councils and housing associations on their existing stock.
+“Now, however, we work far more closely with councils and housing associations on their existing stock.
 This is broken down into three distinct areas: helping to turn around void properties which normally involves very tight timetables as they try to get them re-let.

 “Then there is involvement with planned maintenance programmes, where contractors updating kitchens and bathrooms, or installing new doors and windows, can have to deal with accidental damage done by their own trades-people.
 It is far more cost effective for them to have us carry out the snagging than bring back sub-contractors or rely on decorators.
 And finally we are being asked to carry out cosmetic repairs inside and externally to occupied properties as part of the responsive maintenance workload.
 All of these we are able to provide using our national network of highly trained finishers.”